-Disciplined change management can help overcome many organisational and cultural barriers.
+Disciplined change management can help overcome many organizational and cultural barriers.
 Education about the new technologies and processes and showcasing how they impact outcomes and day-to-day activities could be part of the change management initiatives.
 A chief product officer at a clinical technology company offers a word of advice:

 “We need to make people more comfortable that technology will make the trial process easier, more effective, and engage patients better, and not ruin the way they are conducting trials, which has been their daily work over the last 30 years.”

-In addition, interviewed experts suggest that organisations:
+In addition, interviewed experts suggest that organizations:

-Currently, the value of many pilot programmes is measured by their impact and benefit.
+Currently, the value of many pilot programs is measured by their impact and benefit.
 Time savings are the biggest indicator of ROI.
 Improved data quality and more powered studies—through additional data points, more accurate data collection, or decreases in protocol deviations and amendments—are an important consideration for many trials, especially if this can help demonstrate the differentiated value of a product to a payer.

 Innovation champions should develop tangible ways to measure and broadly communicate the relative impact of technology to aid decisions about scaling up.
 For example, applicability across the portfolio might be one criterion.
-A measured approach can help prioritise and determine which technologies should be considered for pilot and scale-up.
+A measured approach can help prioritize and determine which technologies should be considered for pilot and scale-up.

-Interviewees hypothesised that the next five years will be a period of digital due diligence—a thoughtful and intensive evaluation of digital technologies with intent to incorporate them into routine clinical operations.
+Interviewees hypothesized that the next five years will be a period of digital due diligence—a thoughtful and intensive evaluation of digital technologies with intent to incorporate them into routine clinical operations.
 This may involve: